UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAA.md

 event RedundantWordSubmitted(bytes32 pid, uint256 index, address node, bytes32 wordHash)
 ```

-_Redundant word submitted by a UIP node_
+_Emitted when a redundant word is submitted by a UIP node._

 ### SIDEncryptionRequested